armory/docs/content/en/scale-agent/tasks/dynamic-accounts/migrate-accounts.md

 ### Intercept Clouddriver account creation request

-When you enable this option, the Scale Agent intercepts any new account creation request that is sent to Clouddriver's `credentials` endpoint (`POST <GATE_URL>/credentials`).
-The Scale Agent automatically migrates the new account and sets the account state to ACTIVE.
+When you enable this option, the Scale Agent plugin intercepts any new account creation request that is sent to Clouddriver's `credentials` endpoint (`POST <GATE_URL>/credentials`).
+The Scale Agent plugin automatically migrates the new account and sets the account state to ACTIVE.

 Add the following to your plugin configuration: